 I went to a cute and fun baby shower Saturday.
 The organizer, Nathalie designed a tea party event because the mom-to-be is a tea connoisseur.
 Everyone participated by bringing food.
 She split the food into the salty table and the sweet table.
 It was beautifully done.
 The baby shower was a success.

-Nat well stocked her tea station.
-It was done so that we can quickly and easily serve different teas.
-She put 5 teapots on the table, filled her retro thermos with hot water and had an assortment of tea.
-She had more tea leaves on her side buffet.
+Nat stocked her tea station very well.
+She displayed everything so we can quickly and easily serve several teas at a time.
+She put 5 teapots on the table, filled her retro thermos with hot water and had an assortment of teas.
+She put more tea leaves on her side buffet.

-Her sweet buffet table feel festive.
-Her cheerful looks almost all came from the colorful tableware and tins.
+Her sweet buffet table looked festive.
+The cheerful look came from the colorful tableware and tins.
 Silk flowers complete her setting.
-Each time, I go at her place, I envy her rustic table island on her kitchen; it is so gorgeous.
+Each time I go to Nat’s place, I envy her rustic table island on her kitchen; it is so gorgeous.

 If you have a baby shower coming soon, I recommend the tea party formula.